 Uttarakhand: Two killed as Helicopter carrying flood relief crashes in Uttarkashi

-New Delhi, Aug 21: Two people were killed and one jured after a private helicopter carrying relief material to the victims of the severe floods and cloudburst in Uttarkashi, Uttarakhand crashed on Tuesday afternoon.
+New Delhi, Aug 21: Two people were killed and one injured after a private helicopter carrying relief material to the victims of the severe floods and cloudburst in Uttarkashi, Uttarakhand crashed on Tuesday afternoon.
 The helicopter was going from Mori to Moldi in Uttarkashi district.
 Three people who were onboard the helicopter are missing.

 Monsoon: Yamuna river continues to flow over danger mark